 The computer-delivered format has a testing time of about three hours and 45 minutes, while the paper-delivered test can be completed within a shorter period of time of about three hours and 30 minutes.
 When it comes to scoring, the Verbal Reasoning and Quantitative Reasoning sections of the GRE are both scored on a 130-170 score scale, while the Analytical Writing section is scored from 0 to 6.

 More specific information regarding test fees and registration can be found on the official website of the GRE test.

+The Graduate Management Admission Test (GMAT) is administered by the Graduate Management Admission Council (GMAC).
+GMAT scores are a useful guide for admissions committees in comparing the level of skills and potential for success of business school applicants from widely varying backgrounds.
 It is designed to help graduate business schools assess the qualifications of applicants for advanced study in business and management.
-GMAT scores are only one predictor of academic performance in the first year of graduate management school.
+Of course, aptitude test scores are only one predictor of academic performance in the first year of graduate management school.